josephsalmon/AVp/README.md

 The Demo_AVP.py provides an exemple of the Adaptive Validation on two cases:

--the Lasso
+- the Lasso

--the Thresholded Ridge Regression
+- the Thresholded Ridge Regression